 The Cardinals struck fast and early, with a Paul Goldschmidt two-run home run in the top of the first that scored Carlson.
 Goldschmidt has had a fantastic season so far and is no doubt in the NL MVP discussion.
 After the home run, Lauer would relax and get out of the inning only allowing the two runs.

-The Brewers answered back in the bottom of the first, as Rowdy Tellez hit a solo home-run to put the Crew on the scoreboard.
-After the chaotic first inning, the next two were quiet, with both pitchers dealing in the second and third.
+The Brewers answered back in the bottom of the first, as Rowdy Tellez hit a solo home run to put the Crew on the scoreboard.
+After the offense-heavy first inning, the next two were quiet, with both pitchers dealing in the second and third.

-Albert Pujols would add more insurance to the Cardinal lead, as he hit a sacrifice fly in the top of the fourth that would increase St. Louis advantage to 3-1.
+Albert Pujols would add more insurance to the Cardinal lead, as he hit a sacrifice fly in the top of the fourth to increase St. Louis’ advantage to 3-1.

-The top of the sixth was not what the Brewers were hoping for, as almost immediately Nolan Arenado hit a two-run home run that evaporated the Milwaukee lead.
+The top of the sixth was not what the Brewers were hoping for, as almost immediately Nolan Arenado hit a two-run home run that flipped the script.
 The sixth would be Lauer’s last inning, as he was replaced by Hoby Milner who pitched a clean seventh inning.
 Trevor Kelley would finish the game for the Brewers, as the offense couldn’t get anything meaningful going, and were defeated 5-3.
 With the win, the Cardinals moved into the sole position of first place in the division.
-The closing game of the series on Thursday features Jason Alexander and Dakota Hudson.
+The closing game of the series on Thursday features Jason Alexander against Dakota Hudson.

 Thursday’s game starts at 1:10 CDT on Bally Sports Wisconsin and 620 WTMJ.